reneang17/data-structures-and-algorithms/problems-vs-algorithms/5-autocomplete-with-trie.md

 ================

 ### Task
-Build an autocomplete function using a Trie
+Build an autocomplete function using a Trie.

-### Choices and reasoning and Complexity of methods implemented.
+### Choices and reasoning and complexity of methods implemented.

 Class TrieNode.
 -  Individual insert have time complexity \(O(1\) and space complexity \(O(m\) where m is the max length of the strings.